An interactive visualization of state Gross Domestic Product by industry, reported quarterly.

 One series BEA produces is gross domestic product (GDP) by state for industry sectors on an quarterly basis.
 BEA defines GDP as “the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production.”
 It is the value of the final goods and services produced.

 Tabs along the top of the visualization hold different views of the data.
 You may select a time period, one or more industries, and one or more states.
-One tab holds the percent of GDP that each industry contributes to the state.
-The visualization was created using Tableau Public.

 Click here to access the visualization.